douglasryanadams/builtonbits_rust/README.rst

 This app will help you:

-1) Set your goals
+1. Set your goals
-2) Break them down into key components
+2. Break them down into key components
-  a) Measurable goals
+    a.
+Measurable goals
-  b) Aspirational values
+    b.
+Aspirational values
-3) Iterate on your plan
+3. Iterate on your plan
-  a) Measure what can be measured
+    a.
+Measure what can be measured
-  b) Reflect on what matters
+    b.
+Reflect on what matters
-  c) Test theories
+    c.
+Test theories
-  d) Update often
+    d.
+Update often
-4) Recognize success
+4. Recognize success
-5) Help others
+5. Help others

 Technical Info
 ==============